ChristinaHein/shirt/README.md

 * waistband
 * one piece of paper

-A tutorial how to take the measurements and a dimension sheet will follow soon.
+A [`dimension sheet`](/Dimensionsheet.pdf) including a tutorial how to take the measurements is avaible.

 ### ... to run the code on my computer?